thewca/worldcubeassociation.org/style-guide.md

 - To make the regulations easier to read we use 'he' where the reader should read 'she or he'.
 - The division into Regulations Guidelines roughly mirrors the normative vs. non-normative (informative) distinction employed by W3C standards.
   - The use of the words 'must (not)', 'shall (not)', 'should (not)', and 'may (not)' (requirement levels) conform to RFC 2119.
 In particular, note that "shall" indicates a (non-optional) requirement.
   - The Regulations must not rely on the Guidelines for completeness or consistency.
-Any normative Guidelines must be be implicit in the Regulations (e.g. labeled [REMINDER]).
+Any normative Guidelines must be be implicit in the Regulations (e.g. labelled [REMINDER]).
   - As a rule of thumb, anything with 'must' or 'shall' should be in the Regulations, and anything with 'should' or 'may' should be in the Guidelines.
 - The documents are written in British English.